Master of Arts

 Read the following instructions carefully and make sure you send a suitable return envelope with sufficient return postage with your application package if you want to get your portfolio back.

 Rejected applicants may collect their portfolios in person from Admission Services (Otakaari 1, Espoo) between October 3rd and 7th during the opening hours for Admission Services.
 Please let us know by email (admissions [at] aalto [dot] fi) if you will be collecting your portfolio personally.

 Note!
 Accepted applicants beginning their studies in the field of Art and Design will get their portfolios back from the departments.

 Portfolios are only handed over to the applicants themselves or to a person with proper written authorisation against proof of identification.
 Letters of authorisation can be sent via email to admissions [at] aalto [dot] fi.
 The authorisation must include the applicant’s name and programme as well as the authorised person’s full name and date of birth.
-Authorisations must arrive at Admission Services by September 2016 (the exact date will be notified later).
+Authorisations must arrive at Admission Services by October 3rd.

 Alternatively, portfolios can be returned by mail to applicants who have included sufficient return postage and a suitable self-addressed envelope with their application.
 Applicants from overseas must include international reply coupons.
 Aalto University accepts no responsibility for items broken or lost in the mail.

 If international reply coupons are not available in your country of residence, you can order Finnish stamps from the online store of the Finnish postal service (posti.fi).
 You can have the stamps delivered directly to Admission Services.
 If you have the stamps delivered to Admission Services, make sure your name is clearly mentioned (e.g. mark the recipient as Your Name, c/o Aalto University...).
 For the complete postal address, see Contact information.
 Note that you will also need to send a suitable return envelope.